August 14, 2022@ 12:27 PM

 Electrical Engineering Technologist can bridge the gap between scientific advancement and practical electrical devices and systems.
 Research in all fields of electrical engineering has produced an abundance of new knowledge in recent years.
 Many of these advanced scientific achievements have been unused due to the shortage of engineering technologists specifically educated to convert scientific information into practical devices and systems.
 Electrical engineering technologists assist electrical engineers in activities such as process control, electrical power distribution and instrumentation design.
 Unlike electrical engineers, engineering technologists often work in the production environment in order to address problems and fix them.
 Technologists determine when machines need to be replaced, and replace the parts and determine the costs of doing so.
 They work hand-in-hand with electrical engineers to help their ideas come to life.

-To become the center of excellence of technology in Electrical Engineering domains to meet the current as well as the future demands of industry through knowledge-based cutting-edge skills coupled with a clear outlook for entrepreneurship and commercialization.
+To become a center of excellence in electrical engineering technology domains aligning with the current as well as future demands of industry through knowledge-based cutting-edge skills coupled with a clear outlook for entrepreneurship and commercialization.

-To produce technologists possessing skills, tools and techniques necessary to solve broadly-defined engineering problems and to design systems and processes having successful professional careers.
+To produce technologists possessing skills, tools and techniques necessary to solve broadly-defined electrical engineering problems.
+The program enables graduates to develop acumen for successfully accomplishing the tasks professionally and ethically.

 Program education objectives (PEOs) are broad statements that describe what graduates are expected to attain within a few years of graduation.
 The following PEO’s are proposed for the graduates of Electrical Engineering Technology program